ubionexd/chronos-client/README.md

-# Chronos Client
+# Chronos Client Extended

-This is Chronos Client's GitHub Repository.
-On the  `main` branch you can get information about this project, learn how to contribute etc.
-To get to the modpack's source, navigate between branches:
-- classic
-- plus
-- extended
+This branch is for Chronos Client Extended, which is a version of Chronos, focused on adding extra features to the game, like Inventory Sorting, Elytra Auto-Pilot, Spotify UI in-game, etc.

+Go back to [`main`](https://github.com/ubionexd/chronos-client/tree/master) for info about this project!